Maximum Likelihood Estimation of Functionals of Discrete Distributions: Introduction

-Entropy and related information measures arise in information theory, statistics, machine learning, biology, neuroscience, image processing, linguistics, secrecy, ecology, physics, and finance, among other fields.
-Numerous inferential tasks rely on data driven procedures to estimate these quantities~(see, e.g. \cite{Olsen--Meyer--Bontempi2009impact,Pluim--Maintz--Viergever2003mutual,Viola--Wells1997alignment,Batina--Gierlichs--Prouff--Rivain--Standaert--Veyrat2011mutual,Hill1973diversity,Franchini--Its--Korepin2008Renyi}).
-Consider the problem of estimating the Shannon entropy of an unknown discrete distribution $P$ based on $n$ i.i.d. samples.
-This problem has a rich history, of which we refer the reader to~\cite{Jiao--Venkat--Han--Weissman2014minimax} for a review.
+Consider estimating the Shannon entropy $H(P)$ based on $n$ i.i.d. samples following unknown discrete distribution $P$ with \emph{unknown} alphabet size $S$.
+This problem has a rich history with extensive study in various fields ranging from information theory, statistics, neuroscience, physics, psychology, medicine, etc. We refer the reader to~\cite{Jiao--Venkat--Han--Weissman2015minimax} for a review.
 One of the most widely used estimators for this purpose is the Maximum Likelihood Estimator (MLE), which is simply the empirical entropy.
-The empirical entropy is an instantiation of the plug-in principle in functional estimation, where a point estimate of the parameter (distribution $P$ in this case) is used to construct an estimator for a {\em functional} of the parameter.
+The empirical entropy is an instantiation of the plug-in principle in functional estimation, where a point estimate of the parameter (distribution $P$ in this case) is used to construct an estimator for a {\em functional} of the parameter via the plug-in approach.
 The idea of using the MLE for estimating information measures of interest (in this case entropy), is not only intuitive, but has sound justification: {\em asymptotic efficiency}.

-The beautiful theory of H\'ajek and Le Cam \cite{Hajek1970characterization,Hajek1972local,LeCam1986asymptotic} shows that, as the number of observed samples grows without bound while the parameter dimension (e.g., alphabet size) remains fixed, the MLE performs optimally in estimating any differentiable functional complying with the benign LAN (Local Asymptotic Normality) condition~\cite{LeCam1986asymptotic}.
+The beautiful theory of H\'ajek and Le Cam \cite{Hajek1970characterization,Hajek1972local,LeCam1986asymptotic} shows that, as the number of observed samples grows without bound while the finite parameter dimension (e.g., alphabet size) remains fixed, the MLE performs optimally in estimating any differentiable functional when the statistical model complies with the benign LAN (Local Asymptotic Normality) condition~\cite{LeCam1986asymptotic}.
 Thus, for finite dimensional problems, the problems of parameter and functional estimation are well understood in an asymptotic sense, and the MLE appears to be not only natural but also theoretically justified.
 But does it make sense to employ the MLE to estimate the entropy in most practical applications?

 As it turns out, while asymptotically optimal in entropy estimation, the MLE is by no means sacrosanct in many real applications, especially in regimes where the alphabet size is comparable to, or even larger than the number of observations.
 It was shown that the MLE for entropy is strictly sub-optimal in the large alphabet regime~\cite{Paninski2003,Paninski2004}.
 Therefore, classical asymptotic theory does not satisfactorily address high dimensional settings, which are becoming increasingly important in the modern era of high dimensional statistics.